 Michael Obladen, MD, PhD (1944-)

-Michael Obladen, MD, PhD (born 1944) is a German neonatologist who stands as one of the most influential figures in the development of the specialty in Europe.
+Michael Obladen, MD, PhD is a German neonatologist who stands as one of the most influential figures in the development of the specialty in Europe.

-Since 1970, Obladen has been a driving force in the research and clinical implementation of neonatology in Germany and Europe, setting standards for newborn intensive care through his textbook Neonatal Intensive Care and playing a key role in establishing neonatology as a recognized pediatric subspecialty in Germany.
-His research spanned surfactant deficiency and RDS treatment, erythropoietin use for anemia of prematurity, and neuroprotection in perinatal brain injury.
+Since 1970, Obladen has been a driving force in the research and clinical implementation of neonatology in Germany and Europe, setting standards for newborn intensive care, advocating for the establishment of perinatal centers, and playing a key role in establishing neonatology as a recognized pediatric subspecialty in Germany.
+His research has spanned surfactant deficiency and RDS treatment, erythropoietin use for anemia of prematurity, and neuroprotection in perinatal brain injury.
+His broad and successful scientific work is reflected in over 250 publications listed in PubMed.
+He is the co-founder of the first German-language textbook of neonatal intensive care and has been the editor of this standard work for more than 45 years, now in its 10th edition and translated in several languages.

 In retirement, Obladen turned his energies toward the cultural and medical history of the newborn.
 Over 50 years he has compiled sources on neonatal history, culminating in his Oxford Textbook of The Newborn: A Cultural and Medical History (Oxford University Press, 2021), a 3,000-year survey of the newborn’s place in medicine and society.
 He also produced a well-regarded series of historical articles on topics such as neonatal resuscitation and birth asphyxia.